teradaangelina879/qortal/testnet/README.md

 ## Quick start
 Here are some steps to quickly get a single node testnet up and running with a generic minting account:
-1. Start with template `settings-test.json`, and create a `testchain.json` based on mainnet's blockchain.json (or obtain one from Qortal developers).
-These should be in the same directory as the jar.
+1. Start with template `settings-test.json`, and `testchain.json` which can be found in this folder.
+Copy/move them to the same directory as the jar.
 2. Make sure feature triggers and other timestamp/height activations are correctly set.
 Generally these would be `0` so that they are enabled from the start.
 3. Set a recent genesis `timestamp` in testchain.json, and add this reward share entry:
 `{ "type": "REWARD_SHARE", "minterPublicKey": "DwcUnhxjamqppgfXCLgbYRx8H9XFPUc2qYRy3CEvQWEw", "recipient": "QbTDMss7NtRxxQaSqBZtSLSNdSYgvGaqFf", "rewardSharePublicKey": "CRvQXxFfUMfr4q3o1PcUZPA4aPCiubBsXkk47GzRo754", "sharePercent": 0 },`